Galatians 5 – 6

 3 And I witness again to every man who is circumcised, that he is debtor to do the whole law. v.3 Reason #2: Law-keeping is all or nothing.
 If you try to do any part of the law – even the ceremonial parts, you become responsible to keep all the law – including the moral parts, because you are leaving the principle of grace.
 You are either resting on grace alone or the works of the law alone: there is no middle ground!
 People talk about polarizing an argument, and how it is not fair to formalize two moral poles in a debate setting, yet that is what the Holy Ghost (by inspiration through the Apostle Paul) does here!
 You are living by either the principle of grace alone, or works.
 Trying to mix the principles of grace and works will only result in the principle of works (Rom.
 11:6).
 In God’s sight the ceremonial law is linked with the moral law.
 You cannot separate the rite of circumcision from the whole system of law, even though circumcision existed prior to the ten commandments.
 The ceremonial law is thoroughly cross-linked and integrated with the moral law.
 Bringing in any small part makes you a debtor to do the whole law, and thus it brings the curse, because “as many as are of the works of the law are under the curse: for it is written, Cursed is every one that continueth not in all things which are written in the book of the law to do them” (Gal.
 3:10).
 The law is on a different principle than grace.
 To take up with any part of the law is to put yourself on the ground of your own responsibility before God.
 That is a ground we cannot take, because we have sin in us.
 James says “whosoever shall keep the whole law, and yet offend in one point, he is guilty of all” (James 2:10).

 4 Ye are deprived of all profit from the Christ as separated from him, as many as are justified by law; ye have fallen from grace. v.4 Reason #3: Law-keeping puts distance between the soul and Christ.
 Every Christian blessing is “in Christ” (Eph.
 1:3) and enjoyed by the Spirit.
 Legalism had distanced the Galatians from Christ, and thus taken away the enjoyment of those blessings.
 The expression “fallen from grace” does not mean that they had fallen into immorality, but they had added law-keeping to the work of Christ for justification, and thus regressed from the only principle by which God justifies.
 One who has “fallen from grace” is a believer that has ceased to live by the principle of grace (a higher principle that rests on the sovereign grace of God for righteousness) and has begun to live by the principle of law (the lower principle of works as an effort to be acceptable to God).
 They have “fallen” from the principle of grace down to the principle of law; a “foolish” thing (Gal.
 3:1).
 This verse is sometimes taken out of context by deniers of eternal security to say a Christian can lose their salvation.
-Ironically, this very verse condemns their position, because by denying the sovereignty of God in salvation, they put themselves on the ground of man’s responsibility, and thus under law.
+Ironically, this very verse condemns their position, because by denying the sovereignty of God in salvation, they put themselves on the ground of human responsibility, and thus under law.

 The Practical Superiority of Waiting and Working by the Spirit (vv.5-6)